 - Miruna Clinciu, Dimitra Gkatzia, and Saad Mahamood (2021).
-It’s common sense, isn’t it?
-Demystifying Human Evaluations in Commonsense-enhanced NLG systems.
-To appear at the Workshop on Human Evaluation of NLP systems (HumEval) at the 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL).
+It’s Commonsense, isn’t it?
+Demystifying Human Evaluations in Commonsense-Enhanced NLG Systems.
+Proceedings of the Workshop on Human Evaluation of NLP systems (HumEval) at the 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL).
 Kyiv, Ukraine 🇺🇦.
-April 2021.
+April 2021 — (PDF)

 - Sebastian Gehrmann, Tosin Adewumi, Karmanya Aggarwal, Pawan Sasanka Ammanamanchi, Aremu Anuoluwapo, Antoine Bosselut, Khyathi Raghavi Chandu, Miruna Clinciu, Dipanjan Das, Kaustubh D. Dhole, Wanyu Du, Esin Durmus, Ondrej Dušek, Chris Emezue, Varun Gangal, Cristina Garbacea, Tatsunori Hashimoto, Yufang Hou, Yacine Jernite, Harsh Jhamtani, Yangfeng Ji, Shailza Jolly, Dhruv Kumar, Faisal Ladhak, Aman Madaan, Mounica Maddela, Khyati Mahajan, Saad Mahamood, Bodhisattwa Prasad Majumder, Pedro Henrique Martins, Angelina McMillan-Major, Simon Mille, Emiel van Miltenburg, Moin Nadeem, Shashi Narayan, Vitaly Nikolaev, Rubungo Andre Niyongabo, Salomey Osei, Ankur Parikh, Laura Perez-Beltrachini, Niranjan Ramesh Rao, Vikas Raunak, Juan Diego Rodriguez, Sashank Santhanam, João Sedoc, Thibault Sellam, Samira Shaikh, Anastasia Shimorina, Marco Antonio Sobrevilla Cabezudo, Hendrik Strobelt, Nishant Subramani, Wei Xu, Diyi Yang, Akhila Yerukola, Jiawei Zhou (2021).
 The 💎 GEM Benchmark: Natural Language Generation, its Evaluation and Metrics. arXiv.org pre-print (arXiv:arXiv:2102.01672) — (PDF)